A Man Who Was Superman: Plot

 Song Soo-jung is a producer going on her third year at a small company.
 Her speciality is filming human interest stories.
 She is driven to produce these shallow stories for the sake of her ambition of one day becoming Korea's own Oprah Winfrey.
 However, she is reaching the end of what's left of her pride.
 After months of not getting paid, one day she leaves her office as usual with the company camera to produce a story on a lion apparently refusing to eat its meal.
 On her way, however, she comes across a robber, but she is saved somehow by "Superman" in a Hawaiian shirt.
 Superman claims he's unable to tap into his superhuman powers because "bad guys" have placed kryptonite inside his head.
 However, he doesn't let that get in his way of helping others, and saving the world from global warming and rescuing a lost puppy.
 Soo-jung can see this will make a good story and, with a little tweaking and a little fabricating, she produces the "Superman Saves the World" documentary which goes on to be a ratings hit.
 After an X-Ray examination of "Superman's" skull, it becomes clear that there really is something stuck in his head - a bullet.

-However, the true story behind this Superman (whose real name is Lee Hyuk-Suk), is revealed: two major tragedies that befell Hyun-Suk traumatized him and left him believing he was, in fact, Superman.
+However, the true story behind this Superman (whose real name is Lee Hyun-Suk), is revealed: two major tragedies that befell Hyun-Suk traumatized him and left him believing he was, in fact, Superman.
 When Lee was a boy, he saw Superman with his father, who told him that if he counted to one-hundred, he would become Superman.
 Caught in a skirmish during the Gwangju Democratization Movement, Lee's father is killed, and the young Lee is shot in the back of the head.
 Miraculously, he lived with the bullet still lodged in his skull.
-Years later Lee, his wife, and daughter were hit in a car accident.
+Years later: Lee, his wife, and daughter were in a car accident.
 His wife died instantly, but his daughter survived.
 In the burning wreckage, Lee told his daughter if she counted to one hundred, he'd turn into Superman to save her.

 Unfortunately, just as he was running to the car with a fire extinguisher, the bullet in his head caused a seizure, causing him to collapse on the road.
 As he writhed on the ground in pain, the car exploded with his daughter still inside.
-None of the onlookers in the crowd attempted to help Lee or his daughter.
+None of the onlookers in the crowd attempted to help Lee, nor his daughter.
 It was at this moment when mental trauma caused Lee to believe he was Superman.